thorchain/docs/thorchain-finance/lending.md

 # Lending

+{% hint style="success" %}
+Since Sept-2024, opening of new loans has been disabled as per Node consensus.
+Existing loans are unchanged and can still be repaid.
+A new lending design is expected to be launched on the upcoming THORChain AppLayer.
+{% endhint %}

 ## Overview

 Lending allows users to deposit native collateral, and then create a debt at a collateralization ratio (CR).
 The debt is always denominated in USD (aka `TOR`), regardless of what L1 asset the user receives.